Some of the links in this post may be affiliate links.

 You can also start to gently peel away the green scales.
 If they don’t come off easily, the fruit underneath is not ripe.

-To encourage ripening, one technique is to place the fruit in a brown paper bag, close it, and set it aside somewhere (room temperature) until the scales open up.
+If you have a fruit where the scales have not peeled away and you’re wondering how to ripen your Monstera deliciosa fruit, try this.
+To encourage ripening, one technique is to place the fruit in a brown paper bag, close it, and set it aside somewhere (room temperature) until the scales open up like in the photo below.

 3. What Does Monstera Deliciosa Fruit Taste Like?